Psalm 104: Structure

-Content
+Contents

 One of the longer psalms, Psalm 104 is traditionally divided into 35 verses.

 The titles below are those of vanGemeren.

 Verses 1–4: In Praise of God's Royal Splendor

 This echoes the first two days of creation in Genesis 1, and describes God as king moving through his royal dwelling.

 It begins by describing the glory of God ("Who coverest thyself with light as with a garment" v.
 2).
 This could also be rendered "you... who wraps... who stretches...".